 Our policy on environment protection centres around the principle of "Reduce, Reuse, and Recycle".
-To achieve the desired results of minimizing impacts on the environment, we must begin with regular monitoring and communication which are critical to raising awareness and changing pre-existing mindsets and behaviors of our employees and stakeholders in this aspect.
-To prioritize our efforts, we target key areas (namely energy consumption, paper usage, and waste generation) where our initiatives could have the most impact.
+To achieve the desired results of minimizing impacts on the environment and natural resources, we must begin with regular monitoring and communication which are critical to raising awareness and changing pre-existing mindsets and behaviors of our employees and stakeholders in this aspect.
+To prioritize our efforts, we target key areas (namely energy consumption, paper usage, and waste generation) where our initiatives could have the most impact on the environment and natural resources.
 As discussed above, we not only educate our employees and share best practices in making efficient use of energy and paper resources, but also invest in and encourage the use of new technology and eco-friendly equipment that can minimize wastes and consumption of resources in the operation.